shawnlsj97/RandomForestStockTradingModel/README.md

-# Random Forest Stock Trading Learner
+# Random Forest Stock Trading Model

 This project investigates the **in-sample and out-of-sample trading performance** of a manual strategy and a **Random Forest classification-based learner**, both built using three technical indicators:
 - **Bollinger Bands**